 Changes in Circulation to Extremities

 The blood pressure drops during this phase.
 The extremities become cool as the blood stops circulating to them and the person may note that their hands and feet feel numb.
+It is difficult to know the lowest blood pressure before death because blood pressure varies so much from person to person.

 Changes in Skin Color